 - Remove the cap from the syringe needle and inject all the liquid it contains into the glucagon pot.

-- Take the syringe out of the pot and let it apart (without forgetting that it must remain sterile).
+- Take the syringe out of the pot and hold it aside (without forgetting that it must remain sterile).

 - Gently shake the vial containing the mixture until it dissolves.